conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ## __Sequential Topic Model__

 Back to the core of our question regarding behavior changes, incorporating changes in topics over time seem the most appropriate for detecting changes.
 To process the model, I grouped songs by year of release to create a chronological evaluation groups.
 Then, I tuned parameters in order to create the proper amount of sensitivity in changes .
 This was done by adjusting a parameter called _chain variance_.
+Visualization was key to understanding the output of the sequential topic model, so using Plotly provided an interactive platform within my Jupyter Notebook to conduct my analysis.

+In exploring the model outputs, I picked up on the same word 'myself' being used and contextually what other words were included in that topic over time.
+The two charts below show the probability of certain words changing overtime along certain themes.
+Certain words were less used while others became more likely to appear.
+If words signaling troubling behavior or thoughts can be flagged, then treatment plans can be built around the needs of the patient at that time.

 ![Topic 2006](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/overtime2006.png)